Colorado Springs and Interurban Railway

-The Colorado Springs and Interurban Railway (CS & IRR, CS&IR) was an electric trolley system in the Colorado Springs, Colorado that operated from 1902 to 1932.
+The Colorado Springs and Interurban Railway (CS & IRR, CS&IR) was an electric trolley system in the Colorado Springs, Colorado area that operated from 1902 to 1932.
 The company was formed when Winfield Scott Stratton purchased Colorado Springs Rapid Transit Railway in 1901 and consolidated it in 1902 with the Colorado Springs & Suburban Railway Company.
 It operated in Colorado Springs, its suburbs, and Manitou Springs.
 One of the street cars from Stratton's first order is listed on the Colorado State Register of Historic Properties.